 Contract Instructor Classes

-A contract instructor is an independent contractor for the City (contract instructors are not employees) who provides a service to the community in the form of a class, workshop, or camp.
-Anyone interested in becoming an instructor must complete a Contract Instructor Application.
-(Workshops or classes designed to sell or recommend products from your business is prohibited.)
-We recommend reviewing past issues of SANDS Community & Library Services Recreation & Programs Guide to verify a similar program is not already offered.
+A recreation contract instructor is an independent contractor for the City (contract instructors are not employees) who provides a service to the community in the form of a class, workshop, or camp.
+Registration for recreation programs is accepted through the City's website, www.hbsands.org/.
+Workshops or classes designed to sell or recommend products from your business are prohibited.
+We recommend reviewing past issues of SANDS Programs, Recreation, Community & Library Services Guide to verify that a similar program is not already offered.